MagicMods/SimTouch/memoLTM/hidden/modeSOP_.md

 - Respect the application's established object hierarchy
-- Eliminate redundant code paths that attempt the same operation multiple ways Entry Requirement: ONLY enter after explicit "ENTER EXE-CUTE MODE" command from me Deviation Handling: If ANY issue, error, or **unexpected visual/functional result** is observed after implementing a plan step, IMMEDIATELY STOP.
-Do not attempt further modifications.
-Return to THINK mode to analyze the deviation against the plan and existing codebase patterns before creating a revised PLAN.
+- Eliminate redundant code paths that attempt the same operation multiple ways Entry Requirement: ONLY enter after explicit "ENTER EXE-CUTE MODE" command from me Deviation Handling: If ANY issue, error, unexpected visual/functional result, failed validation in CHECK mode, **or user rejection of a proposed/applied change** occurs: IMMEDIATELY STOP execution of the current plan.
+Return to [THINK] mode. **Mandatory Failure Analysis:** You MUST analyze the root cause of the deviation/rejection, comparing the PLAN, the implementation attempt (code diff), error messages/logs, observed behavior, and specific user feedback.
+Document this analysis thoroughly in `notebook.md` _before_ proposing a new PLAN or alternative action.
   Output Format: Begin with [MODE: EXE], then ONLY implementation matching the plan

 # MODE 5: EXE+ (Enhanced Execution for JS Environments)